JAbhi09/Data-Science/Decision Tree/readme.md

 *Project Overview*

-In this Project I will consolidate my machine learning (ML) modeling skills by using popular classification model to recognize fraudulent credit card transactions.
-The model is: Decision Tree.
+In this project, I will consolidate my machine learning (ML) modeling skills by using popular classification model to recognize fraudulent credit card transactions.
+The model is a Decision Tree.
 I will use a real dataset to train each of these models.
 The dataset includes information about transactions made by credit cards in September 2013 by European cardholders.
 I will use the model to assess if a credit card transaction is legitimate or not.
-In the current Project, I will practice not only the Scikit-Learn Python interface, but also the Python API offered by the Snap Machine Learning (Snap ML) library.
+In the current project, I will practice not only the Scikit-Learn Python interface, but also the Python API offered by the Snap Machine Learning (Snap ML) library.
 Snap ML is a high-performance IBM library for ML modeling.
 It provides highly-efficient CPU/GPU implementations of linear models and tree-based models.
 Snap ML not only accelerates ML algorithms through system awareness, but it also offers novel ML algorithms with best-in-class accuracy.

 - **Objectives**